Security at Locki

 Locki does not collect the content of what you encrypt.
 Audit logs capture metadata only — actor, action, key ID, timestamp, and web app URL — never the plaintext or ciphertext of your messages.
 This design ensures GDPR compliance by default.

 We believe privacy tools must be verifiable.
-Locki's core cryptographic functions are designed to be open for independent review and audit.
-The encryption marker format, IV prepension, and key storage format are documented and auditable by your security team.
+Locki's core cryptographic primitives are published as open source — github.com/locki-hub/locki-crypto — and available as an npm package (@lockisecurity/crypto-core).
+The encryption format, IV handling, and key derivation can be independently reviewed, audited, and reused by anyone.

 6. Responsible Disclosure